 I understand just how devastating the effect this proposal would be to the Royal Horticultural Society – and the impact these changes would have on Wisley Gardens.
 This plan cannot be allowed to go ahead.
 It’s vital that we all work together to show our support of RHS Wisley and persuade Highways England to change their plans, and work to protect RHS Garden Wisley.

 The Royal Horticultural Society have started an online petition that the public can sign to reject the proposals for Junction 10 of the A3/M25.
 This petition calls on the Secretary of State for Transport to reject the Development Consent Order for Highways England’s proposals for Junction 10 of the A3/M25.
-Urges the Secretary of State to adopt the Alternative Scheme advocated by the RHS to protect the local environment and RHS Garden Wisley.
+The petition urges the Secretary of State to adopt the alternative scheme advocated by the RHS to protect the local environment and RHS Garden Wisley.

-This is the Royal Horticultural Society’s last chance to save their ancient trees from Highway England’s M25/A3 plants, please click here to sign the petition to help protect these important plants.
+This is the Royal Horticultural Society’s last chance to save their ancient trees from Highway England’s M25/A3 plans, please click here to sign the petition to help protect these important plants.

 Other articles that may interest you…………